 How can I apply for an EIN?

-While Square is a credit card processing company, we are not a typical merchant service provider.
-We do not supply our account holders with individual merchant ID numbers.
+While Square is a credit card processing company, we are not a typical merchant service provider— meaning we don't supply our account holders with individual merchant ID numbers.
 Even though we don’t assign specific numbers, your business is still designated as a merchant with Square.

 How are the amounts on the form calculated?

-The transaction date is the date in our system that the transaction took place, which is based on a standardized time known as UTC.
-Your online dashboard shows your transactions in your local time, so there may be small variances if you have transactions that occur after either 4:00pm or 5:00pm (depending on daylight savings time) and midnight in your local time zone.
+The transaction date is the date in our system that the transaction took place, which is based on a standardized time known as Coordinated Universal Time (UTC).
+Your online Square Dashboard shows your transactions in your local time, so there may be small differences if you have transactions that occur after either 4:00 p.m. or 5:00 p.m. (depending on daylight saving time) or after midnight in your local time zone.

 What if I have multiple locations?